We require government issued photo ID for ALL tattoo and piercing procedures.

-All touch-ups on tattoos done within one year of the initial application cost a $20 supply fee.
-Touch-ups on tattoos older than one year will be done at our standard rate.
+All touch-ups on tattoos within one year of the initial application cost $20 plus gst.

 - We charge an hourly rate of $175 plus a $20 supply fee and gst.